mzelst/mzelst/content/home/teaching.md

 I am a lecturer and workgroup instructor for the following courses in the undergraduate program of the department of Organization Studies at Tilburg University:

+- S&O: Strategy and Organization
 - SDM: Strategic Decision Making
 - RiO: Research in Organizations (team-based research projects)
+- IOS: Introduction to Organization Studies

 I am a lecturer and workgroup instructor for the following courses in the graduate program of the department of Organization Studies at Tilburg University:

 - EBI: Evidence-Based Intervention
 - Ethics: Research Ethics (in Social and Behavioral Sciences Research Master)

-I also supervise ~8 undergraduate theses every year.
+I also supervise ~8 undergraduate and 8 master's theses every year.

 Teaching award: